sebauer/gemini-silicon/README.md

-# Google Messages for Mac - Ultra-Optimized Native Wrapper
+# Google Gemini for Mac - Ultra-Optimized Native Wrapper

-A blazingly fast, memory-efficient native wrapper for messages.google.com, specifically optimized for Apple Silicon Macs.
+A blazingly fast, memory-efficient native wrapper for gemini.google.com, specifically optimized for Apple Silicon Macs.
 Built with Rust and Tauri 2.0 for unparalleled performance.

+This project is based on the [Google Messages wrapper by anongecko](https://github.com/anongecko/Google-Messages-Silicon), credit where credit is due!

 ## 🚀 Performance Metrics